backcopy/Nimis/readme.md

 ## Getting Started

-Nimis is highly versitle and lite, it naturally requires you to plug in most of your own application.
+Nimis is very barebones, containing only what's most needed and as such it naturally requires you to plug in most of your own application.

 ### Prerequisites